filipe-silva/FireflyIII.Net/generated/docs/PiggyBanksApi.md

 <a id="listattachmentbypiggybank"></a>
 # **ListAttachmentByPiggyBank**
-> AttachmentArray ListAttachmentByPiggyBank (int id, int? page = null)
+> AttachmentArray ListAttachmentByPiggyBank (string id, int? page = null)

 Lists all attachments.